 3. Eliminate Surprises

 There’s a reason that most sales leaders only deliver 1/2 of their committed forecast on a consistent basis.
 Sales forecast accuracy requires visibility into anticipated costs, as well as generated revenue.
 It’s essential to have access to data on both revenue and costs—particularly for your finance department.
-Finance wants to know expected revenue, contract terms, and the final costs of commission payouts.
+Finance wants to know the expected revenue, contract terms, and the final costs of commission payouts.

-With a precise picture of both sales revenue and variable pay expenses, finance can be more strategic in decision-making, increase credibility of business operations, and lower company risk.
+With a precise picture of both sales revenue and variable pay expenses, finance can be more strategic in decision-making, increase business operations’ credibility, and lower company risk.
 Subsequently, your systems must give finance fast and comprehensive access to all aspects of deals in play.
 If you’re using an incentive compensation plan, it should seamlessly integrate with Salesforce so data can be shared across the two systems.

 Pulling projected forecast data from Salesforce, for example, Xactly lets you instantly calculate sales commissions and determine the impact on earnings.
 Additionally, every time that your sales organization makes a change to its pipeline numbers (and as deals in the pipeline close), these numbers are automatically re-run, giving finance the very latest information.